BlockBB/PythonSpider_exercise/README.md

 # PythonSpider_exercise
-It is my first exercise for study python,and run in python 3.4
+#It is my first exercise for study python,and run in python 3.4 and basci stuff got from other blog.
+#
+#